aai4r/aai4r-pouring-skill/README.md

 ## Dataset Viewer UI
 <img src="./assets/imgs/dataset_viewer_ui.png">

-* We provide dataset viewer which is created by PyQt
+* We provide dataset viewer which is created by PyQt.
 * Run following command to open the dataset viewer and select rollout_N.h5 file in the batch folder.

 ```commandline